 4.2 Evidence can consist of student and peer teaching evaluations, peer research evaluations, peer extension evaluations.
-Positive performance must be recorded in all the areas of responsibility defined in the “Statement of Mutual Expectations.”
+Positive performance must be recorded in all the areas of responsibility defined in the “Statement of Faculty Responsibility.”

 5. STANDARDS FOR ASSOCIATE PROFESSOR WITH TENURE

 5.1 The primary standard for promotion and tenure as Associate Professor is distinction in scholarship and program effectiveness, based on evidence that the candidate has several program areas (at least two in most cases) that are coherent and productive in their assigned areas of responsibility.

 5.2 The program areas, whether in research, classroom instruction or extension should indicate scholarship (originality, vigor, competence and publication success).
 The content of publications provides assess-able evidence of scholarship, however, there is no quantitative index of publication numbers or types that assures a minimum satisfactory level of distinction.
 Quality of publications is an important aspect of the scholarship assessment.
 Program effectiveness in teaching and extension must not only reflect scholarship but capacity to reach students and clientele.
 Effectiveness is assessed by information from learners, peer observers and the content of instructional materials.
 Both effectiveness and scholarship are required for tenure.

 6. STANDARDS FOR PROFESSOR